ashley-perez/Modded-Rocket-Patrol/README.md

 Originally recreated the retro game Rocket Patrol for CMPM 120 but there has been visual changes and some other stuff.

-Tweaked code created by Nathan Altice.
+Tweaked code that was originally created by Nathan Altice.
+Thanks Nathan!

 #### Mods: